tardate/LittleArduinoProjects/Radio/pixie/README.md

 The kit included a piezo buzzer side-tone indicator.
 I did install it, but left the label on the buzzer as everyone knows how annoyiing they can be!

-I did add an LED side-tone indicator (LED_K and R9), which was not in the kit (the LED in the base design is a simple power-on indicator).
+I did add an LED side-tone indicator (LED_K and R9), which was not in the kit - the LED in the base design is a simple power-on indicator.

-###￼High-frequency Bypass
+### High-frequency Bypass

 The kit already included a Zobel network on the LM386 output (R7, C11).
 This is intended to filter high-frequency spikes.